a-rosenberg/cookbook/recipes/sushi-bowl.md

 1. Break apart salmon and place on top of some rice, then add all the toppings you’d want.

 ### notes
+Pretty much any vegetable works with this.
+Sometimes I add seared mushrooms or tofu.
+Fake crab works great too.